casdoor/casdoor-website/docs/provider/sms/alibabaCloud.md

 - AccessKey ID and AccessKey Secret

-After logging into my Aliyun workbench, I click on "AccessKey" to create an ID and Secret.
+After logging into my Alibaba Cloud workbench, I click on "AccessKey" to create an ID and Secret.

 ![Alibaba Cloud workbench](/img/providers/sms/aliyunsms.png)